cloudartisan/jarvis/README.md

 # Make sure your virtual environment is activated
 source venv/bin/activate

-# Run the main application
+# Run the main application (either method works)
 python run_jarvis.py
+# OR using the console entry point after installing with setup.py
+jarvis
 ```

 You can also run the individual utility scripts: